wslh-bio/spriggan/README.md

 #### Antimicrobial resistance gene detection
 Antimicrobial resistance genes, as well as point mutations, are identified using [AMRFinderPlus v3.10.30](https://github.com/ncbi/amr).
 Using the plus parameter provides results from the AMRFinderPlus "--plus" option, which includes genes such as virulence factors, stress-response, etc.

 Spriggan can also generate a table of results for genes of interest with the selected_genes parameter.
-Spriggan will search for matches to the gene(s) of interest in the AMRFinderPlus results and make a separate table called 'selected_ar_genes.tsv.'
+Spriggan will search for matches to the gene(s) of interest in the AMRFinderPlus results and make a separate table called **selected_ar_genes.tsv**.
 The list of genes must be separated by | and enclosed in single quotes in the config file.

 #### MLST scheme
 MLST scheme is classified using [MLST v2.17.6](https://github.com/tseemann/mlst).
 Multiple schemes are available for specific organisms, and STs from all available schemes are reported for those organisms.